rosealexander/react-mui-workshop/README.md

 You also need to grab a free API key from [OpenWeather](https://openweathermap.org/api).
-Create an account and navigate to [My Api Keys](https://home.openweathermap.org/api_keys) and generate an key named `react-mui-demo`
+Create an account and navigate to [My Api Keys](https://home.openweathermap.org/api_keys) and generate a key named `react-mui-demo`

+### Getting Started
 Each part of this workshop is seperated by branches in this repository.
+You can follow along by checking out each of these branches.
 + [Part 1 - React + MUI baseline](https://github.com/rosealexander/react-mui-workshop/tree/part1-react+mui-baseline)
 + [Part 2 - useContext and useState hooks](https://github.com/rosealexander/react-mui-workshop/tree/part2-useContext%26useState)
 + [part 3 - Fetch API and useEffect hook](https://github.com/rosealexander/react-mui-workshop/tree/part3-useEffect+useMemo)